By Dan Blair, a marriage counselor and family counselor.

 Starting with prevention, we can identify sources of stress and triggers.
 Sources of stress are too many to list, but often are associated with pressure and conflict at home, academic or work pressures, unknown medical, diet and sleep issues, sensory issues, history of trauma and abuse, loss, mood disorders, anxiety, attention-deficits, and substance use.
 Reducing these stressors and effective coping strategies may be the most important step in reducing anger and aggression.
 It is stabilizing for an individual to have their own sense of accomplishment, connection to others, enjoyment, and self-care, memorialized by the acronym “ACES.”

 • Breathing techniques include belly breathing, deep breathing using your diaphragm.
-Many do not realize they the hyperventilate, which leads to emotional reactivity, insufficient carbon dioxide, and a higher pH level in the blood.
+Many do not realize they hyperventilate, which leads to emotional reactivity, insufficient carbon dioxide, and a higher pH level in the blood.
 To lessen the intake of oxygen and balance with carbon dioxide, breathe in through the nose and out through the mouth.
-Breath out slower than you breath in.
+Breathe out slower than you breath in.
 Your stomach should extend, not your chest.
 For kids, you can also use balloons, bubbles, or “hot cocoa breathing” (pretending to smell hot chocolate and gently blowing it so that it cools).

 • Distraction Techniques are anything that effectively holds your attention for some time until the adrenaline can metabolize.
 Walking or counting backwards seems especially helpful, drawing blood flow away from the brain’s alarm system.

-- Use reminders to use self-talk.
+Use self-talk to reduce perception of threat.
+Use reminders to use self-talk.

 - Keep your breathing even.

 - Anger is a huge energy drain.

 - This too shall pass.
 Will this make a difference tomorrow?